Campaign that killed 6 million Jews, dissidents and Romans was perfected first on Germans with disabilities

 Part 1 in a series of 4 articles

-The term “euthanasia” (literally, “good death”) usually refers to the inducement of a painless death for a chronically or terminally ill individual who would otherwise suffer.
-In the Nazi context, however, “euthanasia” represented a euphemistic term for a clandestine murder program which targeted for systematic killing mentally and physically disabled patients living in institutional settings in Germany and German-annexed territories.
+In the Nazi context, however, “euthanasia” represented a euphemistic term for a clandestine murder program which targeted the systematic killing of mentally and physically disabled patients living in institutional settings in Germany and German-annexed territories.

-The so-called “Euthanasia” program was National Socialist Germany’s first program of mass murder, predating the genocide of European Jewry, which we call the Holocaust, by approximately two years.
-The effort represented one of many radical eugenic measures which aimed to restore the racial “integrity” of the German nation.
-It endeavored to eliminate what eugenicists and their supporters considered “life unworthy of life”: those individuals who–they believed–because of severe psychiatric, neurological, or physical disabilities represented at once a genetic and a financial burden upon German society and the state.
+The so-called “Euthanasia” program was National Socialist Germany’s first program of mass murder, predating the genocide of European Jewry, which we call the Holocaust, by about two years.
+The effort represented one of many radical eugenic measures to restore the German nation’s racial “integrity.”

 Child Euthanasia